sebington/llm-hf/README.md

 [LLM](https://llm.datasette.io/) plugin for accessing [Hugging Face Inference Providers](https://huggingface.co/docs/inference-providers/index) - giving you access to hundreds of open-weight models through a unified API.

+## Disclaimer

+This plugin is a personal project.
+Contributions and feedback are welcome, but please note that support may be limited.

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/):